Creating & Performing a Production Run

 The batch will now appear in the Production Batches list.

-Clicking on any product in the Production Batches list will bring up the batch ready to perform the next stage.
+Clicking on a product in the Production Batches list opens the batch, ready to begin the current stage.

 The recipe shows you all the items required for the stage.

-You can manually assign batches you are using for the production batch or choose to auto assign batches.
+You can manually assign batches for each of the components you are using for the production batch or choose to auto assign batches.

 Tracking time spent on this stage of production.